 The IoT technology is not only about creating fridges that order pizza in fast-food restaurants or kettles that boil water by the command from smartphones.
-It’s also about smart plants, sensors in public transport, object localization tracking systems and many other useful devices.
+It’s also about smart plants, sensors in public transport, object localization tracking systems, and many other useful devices.
 According to the statistics, the number of Internet-based devices all over the world has reached 21 bln.
-Thus, at present practically the whole world can be called Internet of Things (ioT).
+Thus, at present practically the whole world can be called the Internet of Things (IoT).

 What is IoT?

 Internet of Things is understood as a new system of developing the worldwide network where more gadgets than people are connected.
-The technology combines devices into a computer net, which allows exchanging data and working in real time without participation of a person.
+The technology combines devices into a computer net, which allows exchanging data and working in real-time without the participation of a person.

-The history of IoT started in 1999 when the British technologist Kevin Ashton made a proposal on optimizing the logistics of Procter & Gamble by means of radio frequency beacons.
+The history of IoT started in 1999 when British technologist Kevin Ashton proposed optimizing the logistics of Procter & Gamble using radio-frequency beacons.
 For studying the given concept, the analytical center Auto-ID Center was established at the Massachusetts Institute of Technology whose main task was research in the sphere of radio frequency identification.

-The period from 2008 to 2009 is considered the birth of IoT since, according to some researchers, exactly at that time the number of Internet based devices exceeded the population of our planet.
-Such quick development of the technology became possible due to mass spread of smartphones and wireless networks and reducing the cost of electronics and data processing systems.
+The period from 2008 to 2009 is considered the birth of IoT since, according to some researchers, exactly at that time the number of Internet-based devices exceeded the population of our planet.
+Such quick development of the technology became possible due to the mass spread of smartphones and wireless networks and reducing the cost of electronics and data processing systems.

 IoT refers not only to one technology but to a wide range of technologies aimed at combining the Internet and technical devices, including intellectual sensors, protocols of their interaction, different types of wireless connection (Bluetooth, RFID, BLE, etc.).

 IoT technologies and elements in B2B and B2C